5. Data Analyses

 Rename button will open a dialog to fix a

 name of a tier and then to rename all checked tiers.
-If a file has
+If a file already

 the new name.